andrew-ya/SmartCOM3/README.md

 ErrorCode_InternalError
 ErrorCode_ExchangeNotAccessible
 ```
-##Multithreading warning
+## Multithreading warning
 **1. Native SmartCOM3 methods are thread safe.**
 **2. Callbacks served from different threads - you may need synchronization.**
-##ITInvest history bars
+## TInvest history bars
-#####ITInvest SmartCOM3 history bars date & time as result of GetBars have CLOSE date & time with some bugs.
+##### TInvest SmartCOM3 history bars date & time as result of GetBars have CLOSE date & time with some bugs.
 **Test for all intervals GetBars(from 06.07.2016 10:04:20, 1 pcs) result:**
 ```
    1Min | 06.07.2016 10:05:00 <- rounded precisely to the end